 The outcome of this engagement was reported to the 1st September 2022 Transport and Environment Committee seeking approval to progress with the formal ETRO process.

-Approval was granted and on the 21st of November and 5 ETROs were made to commence the Trial (maximum 18-month period).
+Approval was granted and on the 21st of November five area-based ETROs were made to commence the Trial (maximum 18-month period).

-During the first 6-months of the trial, the Authority is required to formally allow individuals or organisations to offer comment, objection or support for the relevant traffic orders.
+During the first 6-months of the trial, the Authority is required to formally allow individuals or organisations to offer comment, object or express support for the relevant traffic orders.
+However, due to discrepancies in the original ETRO documents, the Orders had to be readvertised before formal consideration could be given to the representations received.